-- Staff monitor the Center daily for potentially unsafe situations. - Teachers and children watch for and report hazardous conditions to the Director or WSU Facilities. - All potentially hazardous substances or objects are placed out of children's reach and stored in locked cupboards. - The kitchen area is always off limits to children. - Regular monitoring and sanitizing of equipment. - Training in pediatric first aid, choking, suffocation techniques, Sudden Unexpected Infant Death (formerly SUIDS), Abusive Head Trauma (formerly Shaken Baby Syndrome) and blood borne pathogens. - Traffic safety rules include walking on the sidewalk behind a teacher and observing traffic rules. - Children will always be supervised by sight and sound as appropriate for the age of the child. - A coded door and visitor sign in monitor all Center entrances.
-Individuals without proper clearance to enter the center must be let in by an employee.
+- Staff monitor the Center daily for potentially unsafe situations. - Teachers and children watch for and report hazardous conditions to the Director or WSU Facilities. - All potentially hazardous substances or objects are placed out of children's reach and stored in locked cupboards. - The kitchen area is always off limits to children. - Regular monitoring and sanitizing of equipment. - Training in pediatric first aid, choking, suffocation techniques, Sudden Unexpected Infant Death (formerly SUIDS), Abusive Head Trauma (formerly Shaken Baby Syndrome) and blood borne pathogens. - Traffic safety rules include walking on the sidewalk behind a teacher and observing traffic rules. - Children will always be supervised by sight and sound as appropriate for the age of the child. - Coded locked doors monitor all Center entrances.
+Individuals without proper clearance to enter the center must be let in by an employee. - All visitors are required to sign-in at the Main Office.